 Indication of horsepower requirements.
 This product should be operated only from the type of source indicated on the manufacturer's identification label.
+Installation should be in compliance with tion label.
 Installation should be in compliance with applicable sections of the National Electric Code.
 Consult your local building code before installing.